 Behavior/Socialization: With people and animals constantly coming and going, a shelter can be overwhelming for some animals.
 They might need a home environment or some one-on-one attention.

 The first step to becoming a foster parent is to fill out an online application.
-Once your application is submitted, you will receive an email containing important information that will start you on your journey to becoming a foster parent.
-You will then be contacted by HSSC within 24-48 hours of submitting your application to go over any questions you may have and to finalize enrollment into our foster program!
+Once your application is processed, you will receive an email containing important information that will start you on your journey to becoming a foster parent.

 It happens.
 You bring an animal into your home for what’s supposed to be a temporary stay, then you find yourself realizing this animal deserves a permanent place in your home.
 We call these “Foster Failures,” and we have seen many furever matches made this way.
 Keep in mind that fosters-turned-adopters still need to complete all adoption paperwork and pay all adoption fees.